West Brom visit is must win for West Ham - Sam Allardyce

 West Ham boss Sam Allardyce feels it is critical for his side's survival bid that they beat West Brom on Saturday.

-The Hammers slipped into the Premier League relegation zone after losing 3-1 to Arsenal and next host the Baggies, who sit three points above them.
+The Hammers slipped into the Premier League relegation zone after and next host the Baggies, who sit three points above them.

 "West Brom is becoming a must win, without being over-anxious or over-adventurous," said Allardyce.